igorrrodkin/techwave-nestjs-movie-api/README.md

 ## Database

-Application isolates database-access-level in order to follow DRY principles and reuse existing queries.
+Application isolates data-access-level in order to follow DRY principles and reuse existing queries.
 All queries are distributed across repositories depending on the parts of the application and tables that are used in the query.
 Prisma ORM is used for running schema migrations and querying your database.

 ### Migrations